Quick Call

 Timing trips people up.
 Book too early and you waste money.
 However, book too late and grit bonds firmly to your shiny new finishes.

-In our experience, you should hold off until every trade has packed up.
+You should hold off until every trade has packed up.
 That includes the electrician returning for that final socket.
 Then allow a day or two for airborne particles to drift down and settle.
 Importantly, this settling window is when most homeowners get impatient.
 However, rushing the timing almost always means cleaning the same surface twice.
 Therefore we always advise clients to wait for genuine completion first.
 Specifically, ventilate the property during this settling window.
 Therefore open windows wherever possible.
 However, keep doors between finished and unfinished rooms shut to limit spread.
-We found that this single habit cuts repeat cleaning dramatically.

 The complete post-renovation cleaning checklist